Into the Nam went the 9th Marines,

 it had come in April of '75.

-All returning Vets were treated as less,
+Many returning Vets were treated as less,

 most thought they were lucky just to be alive.

-Most people now know that the War is over,
+People now know that the War is over,

 except for the night-fright here and there.